themsi47/Murder_Mystery/README.md

 # Murder Mystery - Themsi Patel

 Murder Mystery is an engaging text-based adventure game where players solve a thrilling murder case.
+Murder Mystery is an immersive murder mystery game where players take on the roles of detectives tasked with solving a chilling crime.
+Set in a lavish mansion during a stormy night, players must gather clues, interrogate suspects, and piece together the evidence to unveil the murderer before time runs out.

 ## Installation